-Personal and Social Effectiveness Course: The course followed at St. Aidan's withing the ASDAN programme is a substantial and wide-ranging qualification.
+AOPE Award for Personal Effectiveness: The course followed at St Aidan's within the ASDAN programme is a substantial and wide-ranging qualification.
 It is designed to engage students in relevant and motivating learning programmes that elevate them to achieve their goals whilst raising self-confidence.

-The course is based around three skills-based units:
+The course is based around these skill-based units: